-It’s the fastest way and therefore the most likely I’ll be to actually follow through with the cleaning.
-Because it’s my face roller, I’m more lax than I would be if it was a piece of jade jewelry.
+This is the fastest way to clean it (and therefore the most likely I’ll be to actually follow through with the cleaning.)

-You can also wash with a little face wash and water which is more gentle on the jade stone.
+You can also wash with a little face wash and water and also dry in a clean towel.